This post contains affiliate links.

 Over easy egg on a white background.

-1. Heat a non-stick skillet over medium heat and add a small amount of cooking oil or butter.
+1. Heat a non-stick skillet over medium heat coating the cooking surface with cooking spray or a pat of butter.

-2. Crack the eggs into the skillet and let them cook undisturbed for about 2 minutes or until the whites are set and the edges are crispy.
+2. Crack your eggs into the skillet and let them cook undisturbed for about 2 minutes.
+Look for the whites to harden and the edges to get crispy and just start turning brown.

-3. Using a spatula, carefully flip each egg, being careful not to break the yolk.
+3. Using a spatula, flip each egg, but be careful not to break the yolks.
+If they cooked long enough in the last step, this shouldn’t be a problem.

 4. Cook for an additional 30 seconds to 1 minute for a runny yolk or longer if desired.

-5. Remove the eggs from the skillet and season with salt and pepper.
+5. Remove the eggs from the skillet and season with salt, pepper, or any of your favorites.
 Serve immediately.

 Over-Medium Eggs